Self-Hosted Operations

 7.5 Preflight check failures

-The preflight script verifies database connectivity, migrations, and configuration:
+The preflight script verifies database connectivity, migrations, and configuration.
+Run it inside the API container:

-If the API container is running, the script executes preflight inside it.
-Otherwise, it starts a one-off container on the compose network.
+If the API container is not running, start a one-off container on the compose network:

 Common failures: